 Intense fresh berry aroma, floral notes

-Blackcurrant (Ribes nigrum) Juice, blackcurrant obtained by maceration and distillation, water, sugar
+Blackcurrant (Ribes nigrum) Juice, Blackcurrants obtained by maceration and distillation, Water, Sugar

 Fruit Grower and Distiller | Hohenlohe